1bardesign/hallucinet/readme.md

 # Hallucinet

-**(Currently under construction)**

 Hallucinet is a visual toy utilising neural nets to generate pretty pictures and animations.

-Networks and inputs can be generated and modifed interactively, and random configurations can be explored.
+Networks and inputs can be generated independently, and random configurations can be explored.

 # Accessibility